 Is Mathematics a vehicle to provide opportunity for students to actively practise and live out the values being fostered by a school?
 Can it be a place where values education and character formation are cultivated while students are given opportunity to develop competence and autonomy?
 Is it possible to foster positive relationships and connectedness through engagement with learning and educational endeavour in the Mathematics classroom?

-In this EdComm Agora we will explore how the teaching of Mathematics provides Christian educators with an opportunity to develop students’ thinking skills that will prove beneficial for the whole of life, provoke questions and provide a framework where the deeper questions of life can be meaningfully and intelligibly explored.
+In this EdComm Agora we explore how the teaching of Mathematics provides Christian educators with an opportunity to develop students’ thinking skills that will prove beneficial for the whole of life, provoke questions and provide a framework where the deeper questions of life can be meaningfully and intelligibly explored.

 Speaker: Peter Muddle